-Chapter 3: Network design fundamentals
+Chapter 5: Network design fundamentals

-To efficiently and cost-effectively use Avaya Virtual Services Platform 4000, you must properly design your network.
-Use the information in this section to help you properly design the network.
-To design networks, you must consider
+To efficiently and cost-effectively use Avaya Virtual Services Platform 4000 Series, you must properly design your network, which includes the following considerations:

-- reliability and availability
+- Reliability and availability

-- platform redundancy
+- Platform redundancy

-- desired level of redundancy
+- Desired level of redundancy

 A robust network depends on the interaction between system hardware and software.
 System software can be divided into different functions as shown in the following figure.